Word definition

 IF YOU RECEIVED this

-scholarship for the fall term
+scholarship for 2025-2026,

-NEED TO RE-APPLY
+YOU NEED TO RE-APPLY for

 ___________________